ziangziangziang/SofleChocWireless/README.md

 # Build a Sofle Wireless Keyboard

-The internet is an amazing trap.
-I was looking for an ergonomic keyboard to buy.
-And I ended up building one.
+The internet is an amazing honey trap.
+I was looking for an ergonomic keyboard to buy, and ended up building one.

 This repository records my building log.
 This project is my first big embedded project.
 I hope the repository can be a good reference for people who want to build a wireless keyboard or a similar project.